-- 5.15 The agricultural land to the south east of the site did not form part of the original application 2015/1004/OUT and was indicated on the layout plans as pasture accessed by the track located to the west of the group of these dwellings. - 5.16 The rear garden boundaries of properties on Meadows Edge as approved under application 2015/1004/OUT form a consistent clearly defined boundary edge between the built development at this cul-de-sac and an open field of a substantial size wrapping around the eastern corner of this group of dwellings with a wider open countryside to the east, south and west.
+- 5.15 The agricultural land to the south of the site did not form part of the original application 2015/1004/OUT and was indicated on the layout plans as pasture accessed by the track located to the west of the group of these dwellings. - 5.16 The rear garden boundaries of properties on Meadows Edge as approved under application 2015/1004/OUT form a consistent clearly defined boundary edge between the built development at this cul-de-sac and an open field of a substantial size wrapping around the eastern corner of this group of dwellings with a wider open countryside to the east, south and west.
 Following a site visit it is noted that this field have been divided and enclosed by fencing into separate parcels of land to the rear of each of the 5 dwellings. - 5.17 It is argued in the Planning Statement that the proposals would not visually harm the area.
-However, in any event the argument that extended garden area would be out of public view would not be compelling in principle, as it could be repeated too often to the overall detriment of the character and appearance of the countryside. - 5.18 It is also argued in the Planning Statement that following the outline approval 2015/1004/OUT and a subsequent reserved matters approval 2017/0129/REM for the dwellings, the land was redundant and had waste materials across it which the applicants have removed which has improved the appearance of the area.
-However, this land which extended beyond the approved residential curtilages did not form part of the application and was indicated as pasture land with a separate access.
-As such, this matter is therefore not given any weight. - 5.19 In terms of boundary treatments, it is noted that a post and rail fencing was erected along the south west and north east boundaries of the land owned by the applicant.
-The south east boundary was left open, without any formal boundary treatments and there is no distinction between the proposed garden area and agricultural land beyond it thus creating pressure for future garden extension. - 5.20 The edge of this small rural settlement has already been adversely affected by the housing development beyond its limits approved under application 2015/1004/OUT however, as approved, it currently clearly defines the southern boundary to this very small rural settlement.
+However, in any event, the argument that the extended garden area would be out of public view would not be compelling in principle, as it could be repeated too often to the overall detriment of the character and appearance of the countryside. - 5.18 It is also argued in the Planning Statement that following the outline approval 2015/1004/OUT and a subsequent reserved matters approval 2017/0129/REM for the dwellings, the land was redundant and had waste materials across it which the applicants have removed which has improved the appearance of the area.
+However, this land, which extended beyond the approved residential curtilages, did not form part of the application and was indicated as pasture land with a separate access.
+As such, this matter is therefore not given any weight. - 5.19 In terms of boundary treatments, it is noted that a post and rail fencing was erected along the south west and north east boundaries of the land owned by the applicant and a south east boundary also consists of a post and rail fencing with a mixed species hedge planted internally and a wide field gate.
+Although this hedge is noted, it is considered that the species it consists of are more frequently found in the domestic garden areas rather than open countryside location which would typically be an indigenous mixed species field hedge. - 5.20 The edge of this small rural settlement has already been adversely affected by the housing development beyond its limits approved under application 2015/1004/OUT however, as approved, it currently clearly defines the southern boundary to this very small rural settlement.
 The substantial ad hoc projections of urban character in the form of residential gardens further encroaching into the into the open countryside are therefore considered to adversely impact on the clearly agreed boundary edge.
 Furthermore, given the character of this very small settlement surrounded by open countryside, the significant scale and extent of the urban encroachment amplifies the harm. - 5.21 In addition to the above, the extension of a manicured domestic garden beyond the original curtilage into agricultural land forms a detrimental suburban incursion into an open rural character.
 This, combined with delineation of the currently clearly defined boundary of the 5 properties at this location is considered to create a discordant feature which is out of keeping with the prevalent characteristics of the area.
 The proposal is therefore considered to be a sporadic domestic interruption into agricultural land causing detrimental harm to the intrinsic character of this rural landscape.